 Red Land Cotton makes a one-of-a-kind American product.
 They start with cotton grown on their family farm in Alabama, using sustainable farming techniques.
 The plants are rain-fed and grow in the red clay soil that gives the company its name.
 They go through a custom-built cotton gin on-site before being woven into the heirloom textiles that are made into sheets, towels, and even some clothing.

 I love these sheets!
-They are expensive but they are so worth it.
-If you want to lounge in the luxury of soft, American grown cotton, this is the set for you.
-You can get a bundle to save some money, with one of my favorites being the “Move-In Bundle,” which includes a basic sheet set and basic towel set.
-Perfect for a young adult moving out on their own.
+They are expensive, but they are so worth it.
+If you want to lounge in the luxury of soft, American-grown cotton, this is the set for you.
+You can get a bundle to save some money, with one of my favorites being the “Move-In Bundle,” which includes a basic sheet set and a basic towel set.
+Perfect for young adults moving out on their own.